docqai/widget/README.md

   })(window, document, 'http://localhost:8501', '1000:1')
 ```

-### Option 2: Static Embed
+### Option 2: Static Embed (Blocking)

-To statically embed the widget, copy and paste the following code into your website, replacing [placeholders](https://github.com/docqai/widget#placeholders) with the appropriate values:
+To statically embed the widget, copy and paste the following code into the `body` tag your website, replacing [placeholders](https://github.com/docqai/widget#placeholders) with the appropriate values:
+Note: This option will block the loading of the rest of the page until the widget is loaded.

 ```html
 <div id="docq-widget"><i>Loading widget...</i></div>